 The ability of this modeling framework to incorporate various covariates of interest will allow us to answer a number of pressing management questions surrounding Steelhead overshoot and fallback.
 For example, winter spill could be included, either as a continuous variable (e.g., amount of spill), a categorical variable (spill or no spill), or an ordinal variable (days of spill).
 This would allow us to determine what amount of spill is increasing the homing probability, either by decreasing rates of overshoot or increasing rates of post-overshoot fallback.
 Including flow and spill as covariates could also be used to shed light on if these are increasing en-route fallback or decreasing the probability of upstream movement.

 This model can also shed light on where new PIT tag antenna installations would be most beneficial, as well as assess how recent PIT tag antenna installations (i.e., in the Lower Granite Dam spillway) are helping with monitoring adult movement.
-Based on our analysis, tributary arrays in the mainstem Salmon, Clearwater, and Grande Ronde Rivers near the mouth would be very helpful, as this would allow us to estimate detection efficiency in these tributaries and therefore vastly improve our estimates of homing.
+Based on our analysis, tributary arrays in the mainstem Salmon, Clearwater, and Grande Ronde Rivers near the mouth would be very helpful, as this would allow us both to monitor tributary entry and to estimate detection efficiency in these tributaries and therefore vastly improve our estimates of homing.
 Furthermore, repairing arrays that have recently been damaged and been decommissioned, most notably the Deschutes River Mouth Array, would also be very useful.
-The Deschutes River is of particular importance because our analysis indicates that fish of all origins have a relatively high probability of entering this tributary, likely due to its documented use as a cold water refuge (Hess et al. 2016; Snyder et al. 2022); the median probability for Upper Columbia Steelhead was 0.08, for Snake River Basin Steelhead 0.12, and for Middle Columbia Steelhead ranged from 0.13-0.51 (Appendix 2).
+The Deschutes River is of particular importance because our analysis indicates that fish of all origins have a relatively high estimated probability of entering this tributary, likely due to its documented use as a cold water refuge (Hess et al. 2016; Snyder et al. 2022); the median probability for Upper Columbia Steelhead was 0.08, for Snake River Basin Steelhead 0.12, and for Middle Columbia Steelhead ranged from 0.13-0.51 (Appendix 2).
 Therefore, recommissioning this site would be highly beneficial for monitoring its continued use as a cold-water refuge for PIT-tagged Steelhead and other salmonids.

 This model could also easily handle other datasets of PIT tag detection histories, such as those from other salmonids in the basin.

+Conclusions

+We developed a comprehensive adult migration model for adult Steelhead using XXX years of PIT-tag data from dams and tributaries, and have used the model to estimate probabilities of dam overshoot, fallback, and effects on final homing probabilities.
+The model is flexible ….
+We found …. [end with a strong final sentence]

 References